 F. Folding and Presentation of the American Flag

-Following Taps, Active Duty or SNC Honor Guard personnel will formally fold the American Flag and present the folded Flag to the Next of Kin or designated recipient.
+Following Taps, Active Duty or Saratoga National Cemetery Honor Guard personnel will formally fold the American Flag and present the folded Flag to the Next of Kin or designated recipient.

 G. Presentation of 3 Spent Rifle Casings